dolmagrg123/JavaScript-Study/README/README.md

 # JavaScript-Study from w3schools.com

+JavaScript is one of the 3 languages all web developers must learn:

+   1. HTML to define the content of web pages

+   2. CSS to specify the layout of web pages

+   3. JavaScript to program the behavior of web pages

 ### getElementById

 It takes an html element with ID "demo" and changes it to Hello JavaScript.